livenlearnaday/livenlearnaday.github.io/_posts/2019-07-21-NumpadKD-Application-Privacy-Policy.md

 ---
 published: true
 layout: post
-description: >-
-  Apps on google play store titled NumpadKD
+description: Apps on google play store titled NumpadKD
-keywords: >-
-  apps, google play store, google play, keystrokes, dynamics, app, android
+keywords: 'apps, google play store, google play, keystrokes, dynamics, app, android'
 categories:
   - EN
   - android
-date: 2019-07-21 13:10:00 +07:00
+date: '2019-07-21 13:10:00 +0700'
 ---
+NumpadKD application is in-app keystroke dynamic data collection.
+Please find below the privacy policy of the application.

 **Purpose of application**

 The application is designed to collect keystroke dynamics data from the user while using the application only.